Rothera/bpm/README.md

   need Python 2 installed and on your PATH with the name `python2` in order to tag emotes in BPM.
 (Many Linux distributions already have this by default.)

+- `zip`, a command line utility for creating zip-formatted archives.
+Needs to be on your PATH.
+If you don't already have it, it can probably be installed using your system's package manager.
+(E.g. `sudo apt-get install zip` on Ubuntu)

 - The Firefox Addon SDK.
 It comes in a zip file with a `bin/activate` shell script.
 Source it to add its `bin/` to your `$PATH`, because you need the `cfx` tool.